Cul de Sac (comic strip): Books

 A second collection, Children at Play: A Cul de Sac Collection, was published in 2009 by Andrews McMeel.
 It features a foreword by writer-artist Mo Willems.
 A treasury book, Cul de Sac Golden Treasury: A Keepsake Garland of Classics, was published July 6, 2010 by Andrews McMeel.
 It features strips from the previous two book collections along with the early strips from the original run in The Washington Post.
 The book also features captions with additional insight or commentary written by Thompson himself.
 Writer Charles Solomon praised the new book in his review for the Los Angeles Times, stating "Cul de Sac proves the comic strip remains a viable art form while bucking current trends".

 A third book of strip reprints, titled Shapes & Colors: A Cul de Sac Collection, was released on December 14, 2010.
-A fourth, The Mighty Alice, was released May 8, 2012, and features both the daily strips and Sunday installments in color.
+A fourth, The Mighty Alice, was released May 8, 2012.
+This collection features both the daily strips and Sunday installments in color.
 After the strip's run ended, a two-volume book collecting the entire run of the strip and selections of early The Washington Post strips, The Complete Cul de Sac, was released on May 6, 2014.